JackLumers/Traffic-Game-Sample/README.md

 # Traffic-Game-Sample
-Test task game sample using MVP pattern, UniTasks and Addressable assets.
+A 3d game sample that was made as a test task project.

 # Project installation:
 - Clone git repo => Enter playmode from **TrafficGameScene**.